-Aside from purely technical aspects, legal and institutional factors also must be considered.
-Because of legal time constraints for processing permits, it is advisable for the applicant to contact other interested agencies, organizations, and affected citizens prior to submitting a formal application to the District.
+Applicants seeking an Environmental Resource Permit typically will also need to obtain additional permits or approvals from other agencies and may have to comply with other legal or regulatory constraints.
+Because of the time requirements for processing permits, it is advisable for the applicant to contact other interested agencies, organizations, and affected citizens prior to submitting a formal application to the District.
 Summaries of meetings and copies of responses from appropriate parties should be included in the application.

-It may be in the applicant's best interest to seek simultaneous reviews from all agencies with jurisdiction.
+It may be in the applicant's best interest to seek simultaneous reviews from all agencies with jurisdiction over the proposed activity.
 This provision is not intended to preclude the submission of an application to this District prior to receiving other necessary approvals.
 However, coordinating the review of this application with all appropriate agencies of local government will help ensure that the final design approved by the District meets the requirements of all agencies.
-Applicants should note the possibility that additional requirements from agencies of local government not contained within the final approved design may necessitate a permit modification.
+Applicants should note the possibility that additional requirements from agencies of local government modification.